MahmoudRH/kmpify/README.md

 - **Email**: Reach out to [mhmoudrhabib@gmail.com](mailto:mhmoudrhabib@gmail.com).
 - **Follow**: Stay updated on [LinkedIn](https://www.linkedin.com/in/mahmoudhabib/).

-Star ⭐ this repository to support the project!
+Star ⭐ this repository to support the project

 ---
 ## License